DasHomi/preventer/README.md

 - Only harvest mature Crops
   - _Prevents harvesting/breaking of non-mature plants_
 - Prevent Villager Punch
-  - _Prevents you from damaging villagers_
+  - _Prevents you from punching villagers_
 - Prevent Zombified Piglin Punch
-  - _Prevents you from damaging Zombified Piglins_
+  - _Prevents you from punching Zombified Piglins_
+- No Cake today
+  - _Prevents you from eating Cake_

 ## Planed Features
 - #### For feature requests, submit an issue with the enhancement label
 - No active tool drop
+- Override Key
+- Prevent trapped chest opening
-- Prevent Harvest
+- Prevent Plant Breaking
-- No Cake today

 ## Dependencies
 **Included:**